CODT 1.0 Atlantic

 Atlantic is robust, transparent, easy to use, configurable, and extensible.

-Thanks for reading; you are welcome to comment on the LinkedIn version of this article or email me your questions.
+Thanks for reading.
+You are welcome to comment on the LinkedIn version of this article or email me with your questions.

 Jurgen Ziemer, Ontologist and Data Architect at Jayzed Data Models